k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 ### II.
 Adding the Sequence Classification to the Tables

-Currently, the Catalog doesn’t automatically identify the sequence fields.
+Currently, the Catalog does not automatically identify the sequence fields.
 Thus, after a list of sequences has been set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences.

 Click [here](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) for instructions.

 ### III.
 Adding the Catalog Masking Actor to the Load and Rule-based Data Generation Flow

 Run the [TDMLUInit](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to add the **CatalogMaskingMapper** Actor to the load and data generation flows.